jomarieminney/sc-new-workshop-content/content/python/getting_started/3_how_to_python/_index.md

 Hi Sonja!
 ```

 Now, what do you think will happen if you write another name in there?
-(Not Ola or Sonja.)
+(Not Kate or Sonja.)
 Give it a try and see if you're right.
 It should print out this:

 <!-- {% filename %}command-line{% filename %} -->
 ```